Sell your Beanie Babies, Beanie Boos

 - You could try selling your low-value items at the next local flea market but if you go that route, don't expect to get

 much money for your items.
-Beanie collectors go to flea markets looking for "deals," and if that's not what
+Beanie and Boo collectors go to flea markets looking for "deals," and if that's not what

-you're offering (beanies for a dollar or less), you'll be wasting your time.
+you're offering (beanies or Boos for a dollar or less), you'll be wasting your time.

 Keep good records, just in case.
 While we're on the subject of Uncle Sam, it might be easier and a lot less complicated

-to donate your low-value beanies to a charitable organization like a children's home or
+to donate your low-value Beanies or Boos to a charitable organization like a children's home or

 other charity.
 That way your

-excess or unwanted beanies can still return some value as tax deductions while
+excess or unwanted Beanies, Boos or other Ty collectibles can still return some value as tax deductions while

 at the same time providing enjoyment to their new owners.